andremichalowski/web-sprint-challenge-single-page-applications/README.md

 Your finished project must include all of the following requirements:

+## A: Homepage
-- [ ] A homepage that has a "/" route and links to your form (button, nav bar, or any other type of link is acceptable)
+- [x] A homepage that has a "/" route and links to your form (button, nav bar, or any other type of link is acceptable)
   - home component
     - route

+## B: Pizza Form
 - [ ] A form with a "/pizza" route
   - pizza component
     - route